Rafael Devers Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the 11th-ranked team ERA among all league pitching staffs (3.90).
+- The Blue Jays have the 12th-ranked team ERA among all MLB pitching staffs (3.99).

-- The Blue Jays rank 20th in baseball in home runs given up (35 total, 1.3 per game).
+- Blue Jays pitchers combine to rank 21st in baseball in home runs allowed (38 total, 1.3 per game).

-- Berrios (2-3 with a 4.71 ERA and 30 strikeouts in 28 2/3 innings pitched) gets the start for the Blue Jays, his sixth of the season.
+- The Blue Jays will send Kikuchi (4-0) to the mound for his sixth start of the season.
+He is 4-0 with a 3.00 ERA and 28 strikeouts through 27 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.